st003/nand2tetris/projects/7/README.md

 # Project 7

 Project 7 contains the source code for a VM translator.
+This implementation only supports the requirements for project 7.
+The full implementation can be found in project 8.

 ## Contents